foxfire667/ChartingHub/README.md

 - [ArrowVortex official guide](https://arrowvortex.ddrnl.com/guide.html)
 - [ArrowVortex shortcut list](https://b.catgirlsare.sexy/eTvxZsDP-T1H.png)

 DDreamstudio's developers also wrote a guide, though since the website is dead, the guide has been archived as a forum post.
 It goes over how to control/use DDream studio and some other basics.
-The forum post is just copied directly from the website the software used to be hosted on
+The forum post is just copied directly from the website the software used to be hosted on.

 - [DDreamStudio official guide](http://www.flashflashrevolution.com/vbz/showthread.php?t=123423)
 - [DDreamStudio shortcut list](https://b.catgirlsare.sexy/SAMI68n8gYtU.png)

 **COMMUNITY-MADE**

-Patashu has a guide from 2011 that has some very useful information, however this guide is mainly focused on DDreamStudio, so if you're using ArrowVortex, it likely won't be as much use as you're hoping.
+Patashu has a guide from 2011 that has some very useful information, however this guide is mainly focused on DDreamStudio.
+If you’re using ArrowVortex, it likely won’t be as much use as you’re hoping.
 A lot of the older resources use Stepmania 3.9's editor or DDreamstudio for their guides.
 It goes over some absolute basics of how to set up and get used to the editor, and is a "start from absolute scratch" type of guide.

 - [Patashu's guide](https://www.flashflashrevolution.com/vbz/showthread.php?t=116627)